-After I review discovery, I like to meet with the client and start discussing the options.
-I go over the strengths and weaknesses of the case and develop a game plan for what we are going to do next.
-I believe that it’s important that the client review the police report so we can discuss any issues that they’ve found.
+After We review discovery, We like to meet with the client and start discussing the options.
+We go over the strengths and weaknesses of the case and develop a game plan for what we are going to do next.
+We believe that it’s important that the client review the police report so we can discuss any issues that they’ve found.
 Clients will often find inconsistencies, errors or statements that are just untrue.
 Discussing these issues gives us a better idea of how we’re going to address them with the DA and with the court.

 What Happens If You Discover Evidence Favorable To The Defense In Discovery?